-It has been almost two years since I started prepping Need for Speed in the fall of 2012.
+It has been a few years since I started prepping Need for Speed in the fall of 2012.
 The slew of camera tests that I conducted gave me a comprehensive ability to go inside the digital sensor and see how each camera functioned and what it could effectively deliver under a wide range of conditions.
 I came away with a full understanding of how to use the Blackmagic Cinema Camera’s (BMCC) full functionality and with perspective for some of its limitations.

 Since shooting these tests, the Blackmagic Pocket Camera (BMPC) has been released and with a little testing, I found it looks and reacts exactly the same way as the BMCC.
 So use these tests as a benchmark to what the BMPC would look and feel like, which is pretty impressive for the price point of $995.00.

 So why release these tests now?
 Well because there are many of you who use the BMCC as your capture device.

 I thought it would be fun to show you how the BMCC performs in a little shoot out.
 How about a mud wrestling match on fill ratio, latitude and skin tone?
 I remember when I first came to LA, the place to go was the Tropicana for mud wrestling.
 It was the rage in the 1980s.
 The Tropicana is long gone but the image of mud wrestling is a good subject for our test.
 We are getting down in the muddy, underexposed nature of sensor technology.
 You remember the late great John Candy in Stripes.